Section Image

 Located in Lincoln County

-$422,680 Average Value
+$426,940 Average Value

-$240 Average Price per Sq Ft
+$233 Average Price per Sq Ft

-103 Homes For Sale
+87 Homes For Sale

-Top-rated Lincoln County Schools
+Top-rated Lincoln County Schools serves Denver

-Holiday parades and country club festivity
+Holiday parades and country club festivities are annual traditions

 Community gatherings are a part of life here.
 Locals regularly flock to big annual events like the Strawberry Festival in May and Denver Days in September.
 The yearly Camp Meeting, a religious service held at the Rock Springs Campground, is approaching its 250-year anniversary.
 The East Lincoln Betterment Association’s Christmas Parade happens on the first Saturday of each December.
 Locals can also fill their calendars with casual get-togethers like the Saturday morning Farmers Market, hosted during the milder months at Rock Springs Elementary School.

 Denver residents head toward the town center to run errands or grab a bite to eat.
 The 2-mile stretch of highway is home to quirky neighborhood boutiques like Gone Country that stand among auto shops, boat dealers, hardware stores and gas stations.
 The restaurants here are as down-home as the local shops, with options like Stacy’s, a diner and long-standing local favorite.
 Fresh Market Produce is a well-loved community grocer selling items sourced from purveyors throughout the region.
-There are more mainstream shopping centers within a few minutes of town, including big box stores like Walmart Supercenter, Lowe’s Home Improvement and Food Lion to round out the weekly shops.
+There are more mainstream shopping centers within a few minutes of town, including big-box stores like Walmart Supercenter, Lowe’s Home Improvement and Food Lion to round out the weekly shopping.

 There are two N.C.
 Highway 16s in town.
 The inner route, known as Old N.C.
 Highway 16, is Denver’s primary connector and stretches straight through town.
 The outer route, known as New N.C.
-Highway 16 runs parallel to the first at a much faster pace and is more highly traveled by commuters passing through.
-“It's gonna be easier to get here soon, with all the plans to widen the highways in the next decade,” Ciaravella says.
+Highway 16, runs parallel to the first at a much faster pace and is more highly traveled by commuters passing through.
+“It's gonna’ be easier to get here soon, with all the plans to widen the highways in the next decade,” Ciaravella says.

 Agents Specializing in this Area